robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

     .. note::

-      The Grafana api key must have ``Editor`` permission in order to create silences
+      The Grafana API key must have the ``Editor`` role in order to create silences.

-This is necessary due to minor API changes in the embedded AlertManager that Grafana runs.
+This configuration is necessary because of minor API differences in the AlertManager embedded in Grafana.